 Measures the amount of haemoglobin in the red blood cells.

-Neuroendocrine Cancer is one of a number of "difficult to diagnose" conditions.
+Share on facebook Facebook Share on twitter Twitter Share on pinterest Pinterest Share on whatsapp WhatsApp Share on email Email Neuroendocrine Cancer is one of a number of "difficult to diagnose" conditions.
 Many types of Neuroendocrine Cancer come with an associated syndrome and these syndromes can mimic everyday illnesses.
-In some cases, many people don't feel ill while the tumours grow.
+In many cases, people don't even feel ill while the tumours grow.
 Most types of this cancer are slow-growing but there are also aggressive versions.
 Although things appear to be improving in diagnostic terms, it can sometimes take years for someone to be finally diagnosed correctly and get treatment, albeit in some cases, too late for any hope of a curative scenario.
-It's a very sneaky type of cancer and if left too long it can be life threatening - CLICK HERE to find out why.
-The road to a diagnosis of Neuroendocrine Cancer is often not straight or easy to…
+It's a very sneaky type of cancer and if left too long it can be life threatening - CLICK…